 Pricing and the Law

-In Australia, consumer law is principally governed by the Australian Consumer Law (Cth) (ACL) (Schedule 2 of the Competition and Consumer Act 2010 (Cth)).
+In Australia, consumer law is principally governed by the Australian Consumer Law (ACL).

-Pricing is important in the ACL because accurate prices assist consumers to make informed decisions in the marketplace.
+The ACL treats pricing as important because accurate prices assist consumers to make informed decisions in the marketplace.
 At law, prices must be clear and correct so that they do not mislead consumers.
 A price must represent the total price of a product or service.
 Some retailers must also display unit prices on their shelf labels.
 Further, advertisements for a retailer must not leave consumers with a false impression as regards pricing.

 The ACL also includes regulations as to augment consumer protections overall.
 In the marketplace, it is typically consumers who have less power, particularly vis-à-vis large retailers.
 In ensuring that there are clear rules about pricing and pricing practices, the ACL bolsters consumers’ rights.
 It also deters businesses from engaging in less than ideal pricing practices.